AlexisRoth/AlexisRoth.github.io/_posts/2020-03-02-markdown-cheat-sheet.md

 ##### h5 : `#####`
 ###### h6 : `######`

-## You can add emojis like this : :rocket: (les emojis ne semblent pas fonctionner avec jekyll, mais sur GitHub ça fonctionne)
+## You can add emojis like this : :rocket:
 https://emoji-cheat-sheet.com

 ## Text formatting